Nachhaltigkeit

 Wann ist Schokolade vegan?
 Alles, was ihr über vegane Schokolade wissen müsst!

-The food industry has made it abundantly clear in recent years that vegan alternatives can now keep up with conventional, non-vegan products: there are vegan "sausage" cold cuts, vegan nuggets, cheese alternatives and so much more.
+The food industry has made it more than clear in recent years that vegan alternatives can now keep up with conventional, non-vegan products: There are vegan “sausage” cold cuts, vegan nuggets, cheese alternatives and so much more.
 The cliché that vegans only eat lettuce and seeds is long gone!
 A vegan lifestyle no longer stands in the way of enjoying chocolate.
-Because of course there is also chocolate that does not contain any animal products.
-The range of vegan chocolate is not limited to dark chocolate varieties.
+Of course there is also chocolate that does not contain any animal products.
+The range of vegan chocolate is not just limited to dark chocolate varieties.
 In this text we want to give you a brief overview of when chocolate is vegan, what exciting vegan chocolate options are available and where you can buy them!

 When is chocolate vegan?

-To bring us all up to speed: Vegan products do not contain any animal products, so they do not contain ingredients such as milk, butter and eggs.
-However, many conventional chocolates from the supermarket contain milk, milk powder or butterfat, so they are not vegan.
-Another non-vegan ingredient found in many sweets is shellac.
-Shellac is made from lice excrement and is what gives red chocolate lentils their color, for example.
+To briefly bring us all on the same page: Vegan products do not contain any animal products, so they do not contain ingredients such as milk, butter and eggs.
+However, many conventional chocolates from the supermarket contain milk, milk powder or butter fat, so they are not vegan.
+Another non-vegan ingredient that many sweets contain is shellac.
+Shellac is made from lice excretions and gives red chocolate beans their color, for example.

 Basically, dark chocolate is almost always vegan.
-The "actually" is important in this context.
-Even though all you need to make good dark chocolate is cocoa mass and sugar, some manufacturers add butterfat to their dark chocolate, for example, to make it creamier and more economical to produce.
+The “actually” is important in this context.
+Even though you don't need more than cocoa mass and sugar to make good dark chocolate, some manufacturers add butterfat to their dark chocolate, for example, to make it creamier and to be able to produce it more economically.
 Because butterfat is significantly cheaper than cocoa butter.

-In the case of fine dark chocolate, manufacturers use cocoa butter instead of butterfat in the manufacture of chocolate to make it extra creamy.
-Don't let the "butter" component unsettle you: Cocoa butter, to put it simply, is the fat content of the cocoa bean and is therefore vegan!
+When it comes to fine dark chocolate, manufacturers use cocoa butter instead of butterfat in the production of chocolate to make it extra creamy.
+Don't let the "butter" ingredient confuse you: to put it simply, cocoa butter is the fat content of the cocoa bean and is therefore vegan!

 Depending on how strictly you interpret veganism, it is also exciting to look at the sugar component in chocolate.
-The two main sources of sugar production, sugar cane and sugar beet, are plants.
-Sugar is basically vegan.
-However, some manufacturers clean the sugar with animal bone components.
-So whether sugar is construed as vegan depends on how it's made and how strict the individual is.
-Incidentally, many manufacturers of fine chocolate use unrefined cane sugar for their chocolates.
+The two main sources of sugar production, sugar cane and sugar beets, are plants.
+So sugar is basically vegan.
+However, some manufacturers purify the sugar with animal bone components.
+Whether sugar is considered vegan depends on how it is produced and how strict the person is.
+Many fine chocolate manufacturers use unrefined cane sugar for their chocolates.

 The origin of chocolate is the cocoa fruit and is therefore vegan